 - Computer – typing everything that is said by Tony and other presenters and participant shares – prefer 65 + words/minute typing.
-You CANNOT go into a trance state listening to Tony.
+You must be able to stay focussed on the logging task while listening to Tony.
 It is your job to get down everything Tony says.
 Do not add your own language.

 - Editing – Documents are edited every half day or so, for spelling, typos and formatting.

 Loggers work with the Creative department, Production team and Trainers.
 One benefit is that you absorb the content at a deeper level.
 Additionally, you get to see the event from a different perspective and learn more about how it is run from behind the scenes.
 You can see the whole room at a glance.

 Qualities: Flexibility, sensory acuity, patience, focus and not be distracted, not go into the content for yourself when Tony is talking, speed, quick decision making ability, typing skills as described above, be organized and efficient.

 Physical: Sit for an hour at a time.
 Take care of your needs – wear appropriate clothing as the room is cold, bring your water bottle and a snack.

 You coordinate the production team, and the schedule.
 The team works closely with Production Staff and the Main Room Manager.
 Know all positions, be able to work each position to help and fill in when needed.

 Qualities: Organized, confidence in team members, be able to delegate, show up on time, committed, big-picture oriented, this is a high degree of responsibility position, be able to give production team and support team the certainty they need to do their jobs well.